JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/vehicles/hammerhead-ship-aag.md

 The ship's spelljammer can make the following attack when the ship runs into another object or into a Gargantuan creature (see "Crashing" in chapter 2 of Astral Adventurer's Guide).

-**Blunt Ram** *Melee Weapon Attack:* +8 to hit, range 0 ft. one object or Gargantuan creature. *Hit:* 88 (`16d10`) bludgeoning damage.
+**Blunt Ram** *Melee Weapon Attack:* `dice: d20+8` (+8 to hit), range 0 ft. one object or Gargantuan creature. *Hit:* `dice: 16d10|avg` (`16d10`) bludgeoning damage.
 The hammerhead ship takes half as much damage and comes to a dead stop. *Miss:* The attack deals no damage, the target moves into the nearest unoccupied space that isn't in the hammerhead ship's path, and the hammerhead ship can continue moving if it has any movement left.
 ```
 ^statblock